 The main difference I found interesting between Japanese and American elementary schools was the heavier emphasis on morals and ethics education in Japan.
-Standard subjects such as mathematics, science, music, and physical education are of course taught, but morals is a separate subject complete with textbook and allocated time.
-It’s less of a time to state what kids should or shouldn’t do, but rather more of a period to facilitate discussion on moral dilemmas; how students would react to a given situation.
+Standard subjects such as mathematics, science, music, and physical education are of course taught.
+But morals is a separate subject complete with textbook and allocated time.
+It’s less about telling kids what they should or shouldn’t do, but rather to facilitate discussion on moral dilemmas.
+Additionally, it looks at how students would react to a given situation.
 There were never wrong or right answers, just time to talk about the black, white, and grey areas—just like real life.

-School is compulsory until 15 years of age; however 99% of chūgakkō graduates enroll in high school to continue their studies.
+School is compulsory until 15 years of age.
+However, 99% of middle school graduates enrol in high school to continue their studies.
 Those enrolled in public schools (until chūgakkō) do not pay registration or school material fees.
 Families pay secondary costs such as meals and school trips.
-Whereas in the US there has been a heavy emphasis on graduating high school and moving on to an academic University, in Japan it’s less taboo to enroll in institutes specializing in agricultural, industrial, or technical training.
+Unlike in the US, in Japan it’s less taboo to enrol in institutes specialising in agricultural, industrial, or technical training.

 Testing—specifically entrance exams—is its own world in Japan.
 Students wishing to move up into junior high schools, high schools, or universities, must pass grueling entrance exams.
 So grueling, in fact, that they’re dubbed exam hell (shiken jigoku, 試験地獄).
 These tests take an endless number of sleepless nights to study for, with students often sitting in cram schools after regular classes in order to try and get a leg up on the test.

-I remember seeing my junior high school students studying for high school entrance exams, and they absolutely disappeared during these times.
-Many students began studying for these exams during their second year of junior high school, which meant about two years of studying just to get into the high school they sought after.
+I remember seeing my junior high school students studying for high school entrance exams and they were never around during these times.
+Many students began studying for these exams during their second year of junior high school.
+This meant about two years of studying just to get into the high school they wanted.

-Times, however, have been changing.
+Times, however, are changing.
 As foreign companies enter Japan and bring in their own work cultures, the strict test-results-only standard is slowly morphing.
-Western culture, for example, looks at skills, experience, and personality on top of good schools.
+Western culture looks more at skills, experience, and personality on top of good schools.
 As these businesses enter Japanese society, the Japanese education system evolves.

 Life at school

 School life is packed.
 Students attend classes from Monday to Friday, with additional half days every two Saturdays.
-On top of that, many students choose (probably sometimes involuntarily) to attend juku (cram school/after school classes, 塾) in order to study for entrance exams or get a better handle on specific subjects like English.
+On top of that, many students attend juku (cram school/after school classes, 塾) to study for entrance exams or get a better handle on specific subjects like English.
 Those who don’t attend juku participate in after school clubs and activities, such as baseball, volleyball, kendo, or any number of sports.

 Then there are huge festivals!
 On top of all this, kids prepare for sports festivals, culture festivals, exhibitions, plays, and song celebrations.
 All of these practice times are usually done on the students’ own time after school, so you can see how this all comes together to make a packed schedule.

-Not everything is perfect, and though Japan boasts a solid educational system, it can revolve too narrowly around school and tests.
-This is known as gakureki shakai (学 歴 社会).
+Not everything is perfect though.
+Japan boasts a solid educational system but it can revolve too narrowly around school and tests.
+This is known as gakureki shakai (学歴社会).
 Competition between students to enter high schools and universities is so high that kids sometimes spend a majority of their time studying in order to get on the right track for the right school.
 Sometimes students break down, burn out and drop out.
 Some face bullying for not getting into good schools.
 Some even withdraw from society, too taxed mentally to face the hurdles of life and education.
-Nowadays, though, much is being done in the way of reshaping a school system that puts less pressure on students.
+Nowadays, though, more is being done to create a school system that puts less pressure on students.